 I’ve found lots of recipes online:

-I’m sure that this is one of the dishes that every cook has their own recipe, so I was looking how it was seasoned.
+I’m sure that this is one of the dishes that every cook has their own recipe, so I was looking at how it was seasoned.
 There was an amazing range: from salt, pepper, and onions to versions including cumin, allspice, coriander, cinnamon, and cayenne.
 Some included lemon juice or zest.

 Since I’ve become the proud owner of an Instant Pot (IP for short), I have been experimenting with things like dried beans, rice, and all sorts of meat dishes.
 I’m convinced that the IP is going to be a good replacement for my Krups multifunction pot.